Ignatij3/Ignatij3/README.md

 Hi, my name is Ignatij, I'm 18 years old.

-At the moment, I am not yet sure in which area to grow, or should I even get into theoretical programming
+At the moment, I'd like to try working with programming microcontrollers.

 Currently I know only golang, C++ and a little bit of python.